contributed by Breno Tozo

 RAC System Testing

 An Oracle RAC test strategy should consist of at least four types of testing: proof-of-concept testing, unit testing, integration testing, and load testing.
+This test strategy is not a function that is to be performed separately from the above phases; instead, it is a process that is integrated into the Definition, Design, and Build phases.

 This section highlights the four types of testing and identifies the project phase in which each test should be performed.